-FINDING: The Applicant is not proposing any new subdivisions.
-The criteria does not apply.
+FINDING: The Applicant is proposing a partition at this time, not a subdivision.
+Criteria does not apply.

 D. Exception to Undergrounding Requirement.
 The City may grant exceptions to the undergrounding standard where existing physical constraints, such as geologic conditions, streams, or existing development conditions make underground placement impractical.